EOxServer/eoxserver/docs/sphinx/en/rfc/rfc2.rst

 class provides.

 So, there are also good reasons for the second approach although it is more challenging for developers.
-Using Python metaclasses allows to customize class generation and inheritance enabling validation at "compile time" (i.e. when classes are created) and runtime (i.e. when instance methods are invoked) as well as separation of interface
+The approach proposed here allows to customize class generation and inheritance enabling validation at "compile time" (i.e. when classes are created) and runtime (i.e. when instance methods are invoked) as well as separation of interface